2009 Deccan Chargers season: Semi-final

+Final

 On 24 May, the Deccan Chargers lifted the IPL trophy for the first time as they defeated the Royal Challengers Bangalore by 6 runs in the final.
 Kumble won the toss and sent out the Chargers to bat who fielded the unchanged playing XI for the final.
 The Chargers had a poor start as Kumble removed Gilchrist in the first over and the Chargers lost Suman in third over.
 Gibbs built crucial partnerships with Symonds and Rohit but Kumble came back to bowl on both occasions to break the partnership.
 Gibbs could not pace the scoring for the Chargers as they finished the innings at 143/6 in 20 overs.
 The Chargers started their bowling aggressively as Singh removed Kallis but van der Merwe attacked their opening bowlers.
 Gilchrist introduced Ojha after the power-play who rewarded him with two wickets including van der Merwe.
 The Chargers bowlers continued to put pressure on the Royal Challengers as they took the regular wickets.
 Though Ross Taylor and Robin Uthappa tried to bring the target down, Singh and Harris retained their composure in the final overs of the match to help the Chargers restrict the Royal Challengers to 137/9 in 20 overs.